pirony/ks-vue-fullpage/readme.md

             animationType: 'slideX',
             // Content animation delay.
 Wait for content animation to finish. default to 0
             animationDelay: 500,
+            // Add a fullscreen preloading overlay with loading animation.
+Default to false (no preloader)
+            preloader: {
+              // Background color for the overlay.
+Default to '#fff'
+              backgroundColor: 'blue',
+              // Preloader icon and text color for the overlay.
+Default to '#333'
+              preloaderColor: 'yellow',
+              // Text that will appear under the icon animation during loading
+              preloaderText: 'Ks Vue Fullpage'
+            },
             // Hides dot nav, default to false.
             hideNav: false,
+            // Go to first section on scroll down while watching last section
+            loopBottom: true,
+            // Go to last section on scroll up while watching first section
+            loopTop: false,
             // Enable parallax effect on section's background, default to false
             parallax: true,
             // Parallax offset amount, default to 0.5.
 Should be between 0 and 1.
 0 gives no parallax effect,